JMuthukumar62/llm-governance-structure/README.md

 The key variable is not model capability, but governance structure.

 Hallucination and drift are reframed here as governance risks rather than purely technical defects.

+> AI does not replace thinking.
+> It amplifies the structure of thinking you bring to it.

 ---